apache/cloudstack-documentation/source/adminguide/systemvm.rst

 Multiple System VM Support for VMware
 -------------------------------------

-Every CloudStack zone has single System VM for template processing tasks such as downloading templates, uploading templates, and uploading ISOs.
+Every CloudStack zone has single System VM for Template processing tasks such as downloading Templates, uploading Templates, and uploading ISOs.
-In a zone where VMware is being used, additional System VMs can be launched to process VMware-specific tasks such as taking Snapshots and creating private templates.
+In a zone where VMware is being used, additional System VMs can be launched to process VMware-specific tasks such as taking Snapshots and creating private Templates.
 The CloudStack management server launches additional System VMs for VMware-specific tasks as the load increases.
 The management server monitors and weights all commands sent to these System VMs and performs dynamic load balancing and scaling-up of more